When to replace backflow preventer

 Can I replace a backflow preventer myself?

-While some homeowners may be able to replace a simple backflow preventer, it's generally recommended to have a licensed plumber perform this task to ensure it is done correctly and to code.
+While some homeowners with plumbing experience may be able to replace a simple backflow preventer, it's generally recommended to have a licensed plumber perform this work to ensure it's done properly and up to code.

 Connect with certified professionals in your area